WHO'S WHO IN THE NATIONAL ASSEMBLY FOR WALES

 Key figures for Mental Health in the Assembly

-The Minister for Health and Social Services within the Assembly Government is:
+The Cabinet Secretary for Health, Well-being and Sport within the Assembly Government is:

 The Health, Wellbeing and Local Government Committee is the key National Welsh Assembly committee for mental health.
 It is termed a Scrutiny Committee and, as this terms suggests, its key role is to examine the Government's policies, actions and spending on health and social services, and to hold Ministers to account and also keep an eye on government bodies and agencies within this field.